matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

   A token corresponding to the start of `chunk`.
 This will be the same as the value given in `from`.

-XXX Define how ignored users are handled, which has two cases:
+If the sender of an event is ignored by the current user the results are modified slightly.
+This has two situations:

-1. If the ignored user sent the root thread event.
+1. If the ignored user sent the root thread event: the server should return the redacted form of the root event, but otherwise act as normal.
+This matches the information that a client would have if the threads list was aggregated locally (and generally matches the behavior if a thread root is unavailable, e.g. due to room history visibility).
-2. If the ignored user sent the latest thread event.
+2. If the ignored user send the latest thread event: the server should treat the latest event as not existing and replace it with the latest event from a non-ignored user; with the caveat that the ordering of the threads is not re-arranged due to this replacement.

 #### Example request: